Things to do around Gympie today and tomorrow

 MINS annual meeting

-GYMPIE'S Multicultural Information Network Services Inc annual general meeting will be held at the Gympie Community Place, Excelsior Rd at 4pm.
+GYMPIE'S Multicultural Information Network Services Inc annual general meeting will be held at the Gympie Community Place, Excelsior Rd at 4pm on Friday, November 25.
 All welcome.
-Membership can be renewed at the AGM.
 If you are unable to attend, phone MINS 5483 9511 or email info@multicultural.org.au.

 Learner dance group

-ENJOY the Christmas spirit with the Learner Dance Group at an old time dance at Long Flat Hall at 7.30pm.
+ENJOY the Christmas spirit with the Learner Dance Group at an old time dance at Long Flat Hall, at 7.30pm.
+Great dance music supplied by CDs.
 Adults $5, under-12s free.
-Great dance music provided by CDs.
 Lucky door ticket and light supper.
 All welcome.
 Inquiries Janet 5482 4318 or Lyn 5482 4934.

 Senior Citizens Club

-GYMPIE and District Senior Citizens Club meets at the Senior Citizens Hall, Mellor St at 10am to play cards and bowls.
-Inquiries 0418 189 113.
+GYMPIE and District Senior Citizens Club meets at the Senior Citizens Hall, Mellor St on Tuesdays at 11am and Fridays at 10am to play cards and bowls.
+New members welcome.
+Inquiries Denise 0418 189 113.

 Gympie U3A classes